Applying for a work visa

-If you have to provide police or medical certificates and they're not in English, you need to provide certified translations.
-INZ can also ask you to provide translations of any other other documents that aren't in English.
+If you have to provide police or medical certificates and they’re not in English, you need to provide certified translations.
+INZ can also ask you to provide translations of any other documents that are not in English.

 English translations must be done by:

 - the translation service of New Zealand’s Department of Internal Affairs (DIA)